bryandlee/animegan2-pytorch/README.md

 ## PyTorch Implementation of [AnimeGANv2](https://github.com/TachibanaYoshino/AnimeGANv2)

-**This is a fork version that has a script to evaluate Face Portrait v2 locally**
+**This is a fork version that can evaluate Face Portrait v2 locally, both images & videos**

 Follow this YouTube [tutorial]() or if you have any questions feel free to join my [discord](https://discord.gg/sE8R7e45MV) and ask there.